• Wed, 2. April 2025

 Ulrike Hofbauer (soprano), Niels Pfeffer (theorbo)

-Moderated by Ilse Strauß and Franz Gratl
+Moderators: Ilse Strauß and Franz Gratl

-The monk in the rose garden
+The Monk in the Rose Garden

-Guest Max Siller (Germanist), Ensemble Rosarum flores
+Guest: Max Siller (Germanist), Ensemble Rosarum flores

-Guest Bernhard Rainer and the Marini Consort Innsbruck
+Featuring Bernhard Rainer and the Marini Consort Innsbruck

 Guests include Robert Rebitsch, historian at the University of Innsbruck